webdevops/Dockerfile/documentation/docs/content/DockerImages/dockerfiles/liquibase.rst

 webdevops/liquibase
 ===================

-The certbot images are based on ``java`` with liquibase and mysql driver
+The liquibase images are based on ``java`` with liquibase and mysql driver

 Docker image tags
 -----------------